analysis-tool/recurrence/README.md

 2. Individual Data

 This web application has been extended to estimate the risk of progressing to distant recurrence using individual survival data.
-The cause-specific survival is assumed to follow a mixture-cure model and the risk of recurrence is inferred from the survival among the non-cured fraction.
+The cause-specific survival or relative survival is assumed to follow a mixture-cure model and the risk of recurrence is inferred from the survival among the non-cured fraction.
 The cure fraction and parametric survival distribution among those not cured will be estimated using R flexsurvcure package.
 The current version can handle Weibull and log-logistic distributions for the non-cured survival.

 Input